-Caritas Australia CEO Kirsty Robertson travelled to Cambodia early this year and met some of the women most vulnerable to human trafficking because of poverty and lack of education.
+Caritas Australia CEO Kirsty Robertson travelled to Cambodia early in 2020 and met some of the women most vulnerable to human trafficking because of poverty and lack of education.

 As part of the UN 16 Days Campaign against gender-based violence, Kirsty, through a Q & A, talked about the risks faced by Cambodian women leaving prison.
 The 16 Days Campaign shines a spotlight on human trafficking, one of the greatest examples of violence against women and girls.

 ACRATH: Can you talk about your visit to a Cambodian prison where CARITAS runs a prison education program?